Incredible Black Friday 2019 deals you can still get

 But the best deal as of right now is at Kohl's, where you can get that $150 sale price and $45 in Kohl's Cash.
 The latter is good for store purchases, though you have to use it by Dec.
 9. Read our Fitbit Versa 2 review.

 Sure, you can get an Xbox One S for about $200 less than the Xbox One X, but if you do that you're sacrificing native 4K gaming, and these days, why would you want to do that?
-For Black Friday, Best Buy is bundling the Xbox One X with the deluxe edition of Star Wars: Jedi Fallen Order for $350.
-If you're a Star Wars fan, this is the bundle to get -- everyone, it seems, is hotly anticipating Jedi Fallen Order, and the deluxe edition adds bonus skins for the BD-1 and Stinger Mantis as well as a digital art book and 90 minutes of behind the scenes footage from the making of the game.
+For Black Friday, Best Buy is bundling the Xbox One X with the deluxe edition of Star Wars Jedi: Fallen Order for $350.
+If you're a Star Wars fan, this is the bundle to get -- Fallen Order has received enthusiastic reviews, and the deluxe edition adds bonus skins for the BD-1 and Stinger Mantis as well as a digital art book and 90 minutes of behind the scenes footage from the making of the game.
 You can whet your appetite by reading CNET's Sean Keane's extensive look at the game.
 Oh, and the bundle also includes three months of Xbox Live Gold.
 Read our Xbox One X review.

 With more than 80 built-in games, the Sega Genesis Mini is the best retro console of 2019.
 And now it's discounted from $80 to just $50.
 Read our Sega Genesis Mini review.